 - how people should talk to each other

-- how orders and information should be communicated
+- how direction and information should be communicated

 - how senior people within the workforce should treat more junior people.